konradstrachan/ethdubai2024/README.md

 A take on Flappy Bird - Survival Simulator puts you in the shoes of a plucky Emirates plane navigating between the skyscrapers of Dubai and the storms battering the city.

-Experience winds, rain and compete to get the high score.
+Experience winds, rain and compete to get the high score and a commemerative NFT.

 The game is supported on Sepolia / XDC and Morph.